 Using this top down approach has many benefits.
 For one, it will prevent you from over trading.
 Overtrading in forex is one of the main reasons why traders lose so much money.
 Most often, trades are taken based on impulse rather than logic.

 This can lead to putting your trading capital at risk.
-Another benefit of the top down approach is that it makes it easy for you to trade with a set of rules.
+Another benefit of the top down analysis in forex is that it makes it easy for you to trade with a set of rules.
 This is better as it helps to keep emotions in check.
 If a setup that you thought to be valid fails, in most likelihood, price was changing trend.

 Losing out on a trade with a set risk is much better than trading with emotions and losing a lot more money.
 This will not only tell you stay away from the markets but also give you time to analyze your setup more thoroughly.